Amazing Homeownership Stats

-When it comes to buying a home, you might be a first-time homebuyer or a return buyer.
-In both cases, knowing what is going on in the market is going to help you make a more informed decision about your home purchase since it will give you a vital 'snapshot' of where mortgages are currently.
+When it comes to buying a home, whether you’re a first-time homebuyer or a return buyer, knowing what is going on in the market is going to help you make a more informed decision about your home purchase.
+Knowledge about current trends in the market will give you a vital 'snapshot' of where mortgages are currently, who you’ll be bidding against on homes and an idea of what’s going on in the sellers’ minds.

 Of course, there's such a thing as too much information.
 The modern housing sector is built on a near-constant flow of statistics and information, almost in real time, which can overwhelm even experienced homebuyers.
 The solution is simple: Focus on the information that matters most.